retifrav/scraps/TeX/tex.md

 $ kpsewhich duomasterforside.sty
 ```

-If that returns nothing, then you need to add it to your TDS (*TeX Directory Structure*.)
+If that returns nothing, then you need to add it to your TDS (*TeX Directory Structure*).
 Find TeX home directory:

 ``` sh
 $ kpsewhich -var-value=TEXMFHOME
 ```

-Though keep in mind it might give a wrong path.
-If anything, on Mac OS it's `/usr/local/texlive/texmf-local/tex/latex/local`.
+Though keep in mind that it might give you a wrong path (*or rather a symlinked one*).
+If anything, on Mac OS the right one is `/usr/local/texlive/texmf-local/tex/latex/local`.

 Just copy a folder with your package/styles/etc there and re-hash the database: